FAIRmat-NFDI/pynxtools-apm/docs/reference/camecaroot.md

 AMETEK/Cameca has inspected the situation and works on an implementation of features in AP Suite that will eventually allow users to export some of these metadata via the AMETEK/Cameca APT file format that is open-source.
 Alternatively, also AMETEK/Cameca's custom plugin interface is a possible avenue how metadata could be exported in the future from AMETEK/Cameca to third-party software.
 When these features will be available, we are happy to work on an update of pynxtools-apm and the underlying ifes_apt_tc_data_modeling library to support the community.

+For these reasons, the Python code that was developed in this file format parsing project will be kept closed as it was discussed with AMETEK/Cameca representatives.